DCRepublic/Question-and-Answering/README.md

-This is a simple, baseline system that does well on the question answering task "quiz bowl".
-This system generates the baseline score on our leaderboard and demonstrates the IO profile we expect of Docker container submission.
+This is a simple, baseline system, that does well on the question answering task "quiz bowl".
+This system generates the baseline score on the QANTA leaderboard and demonstrates the IO profile  expected of a Docker container submission.
+The only thing changed from the original code (found here https://github.com/Pinafore/qanta-codalab is a simple interface to ask questions from)

 # Reference System